VoidXH/Cavern/docs/Calibration process.md

 ## Cavern theatres and studios
-For Cavern-only content creation and playback, the channels can only be calibrated by an at least 1/12 octave EQ or peaking filters, based off a frequency sweep reading with at least 7 microphones positioned around the reference listening position, to a flat response with the error margin of 0.2 dB between 100 Hz and 16 kHz (25 to 120 Hz for LFE channels).
+For Cavern-only content creation and playback, the channels can only be calibrated with a linear-phase parametric EQ, based off a frequency sweep reading with at least 7 microphones positioned around the reference listening position, to a flat response with the error margin of 0.2 dB between 100 Hz and 16 kHz (25 to 120 Hz for LFE channels).
 The use of Cavern QuickEQ for measurement and configuration file generation is hardly recommended.

 ### Peak channel sound pressure levels (-20 dB FS)
 For a Cavern theatre, each individual channel must be capable of outputting 105